The Complete Guide To Blogging For Marketing

 Then look more closely at your content.
 Each piece of content should have specific metrics to achieve.
 These might include:

 Identify which pieces of content are getting the most positive attention.
 And create more like them.

 You can use UTM tagging to get a more in-depth picture of how people interact with your content and which content puts you on the path to making a sale.
 Google offers a free Campaign URL Builder that makes it easy to get started tracking your campaigns.
 They walk you through it step by step, so you’re not left wishing you followed something after the fact.

-With UTM, you add specific parameters to a URL that help you identify that URL as a part of a particular campaign or as shared on a certain social media site at a certain time.
+With UTM, you add specific parameters to a URL that help you identify that URL as a part of a particular campaign or as shared on a specific social media site at a particular time.
 Use a URL shortener like Bitly or Rebrandly to eliminate the long, ugly link.

 Then add it exclusively for specific campaigns to gain greater insight into the ROI.